Pages

 Electrodes

-Filters & Amplifies
+Filters & Amplifiers

 Simulated frequency response (Using TINA)

-According to the frequency response curve, the whole circuit acts as a bandpass filter with 16Hz of lower cutoff frequency and the 500Hz with upper cutoff frequency (approximately).
-The prototype of the circuits is shown below and it consists of other circuits (Notch filter, Gain Amplifier, Rectification Circuit, and Pass Filters).
+According to the frequency response curve, the circuit functions as a bandpass filter with approximately 16 Hz as the lower cutoff frequency and 500 Hz as the upper cutoff frequency.
+The prototype circuit, including additional components like a Notch Filter, Gain Amplifier, Rectification Circuit, and Pass Filters, is shown below.

 Output waveform